Zoom on the Westinghouse iGen2200 CAMO

 - Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
 For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
 With an estimated gasoline consumption of 0.1 GPH (gallon per hour) at 25% load, this inverter generator is among the more fuel efficient of the products in the above-mentioned wattage range.
 If fuel consumption is your top priority, we suggest to check out the Predator 2000, which has a fuel consumption of only 0.08 GPH and thus, is one of the most efficient devices in our database.

-As you can see from this interactive chart, when compared to other 1500-2500W generators, the Westinghouse iGen2200 CAMO is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 1500-2500W generators, the Westinghouse iGen2200 CAMO is on the average side of the price range.

 The bottom line